 The policies and procedures described in this handbook supersede those described in previous handbooks and replace all other communications on issues addressed herein.
-Particular policies and procedures are Department of Counselor Education and Family Studies specific.
+Particular policies and procedures are School of Behavioral Sciences/Department of Counselor Education and Family Studies specific.
 The policies and procedures apply to current and newly accepted students.
-Students who are currently taking Master's courses in Clinical Mental Health Counseling must adhere to these guidelines with the exception of any changes in the academic program.
+Students who are currently taking Master's courses in the M.A. in Clinical Mental Health Counseling must adhere to these guidelines with the exception of any changes in the academic program.